 In order to find out more about social housing, visit the page "Je cherche un logement à loyer modéré" dedicated to social housing.

-Youth Hostels and student residences (foyers) can also be a good option for temporary housing needs.
+Student residences (foyers) can also be a good option for temporary housing needs :

 FINANCIAL AID FOR HOUSING